-The key TF NLP7 binds directly to the promoters of MAPKKK13,14,19 genes that are the top nitrate-activated genes in many transcriptome datasets (Table 1).
-It will be interesting to define their downstream MAPKKs and MAPKs that may promote nitrate signalling.
-Nitrate also activates other genes encoding putative RAF-like MAPKKKs, including Integrin-linked kinase 4, which interacts with RLKs and a putative calcium channel (Popescu et al., 2017) as well as STY8 and STY46 that phosphorylate nuclear-encoded proteins targeted to the chloroplast (Lamberti et al., 2011).
-STY8/46 may be important for nitrate-induced leaf greening and chloroplast development because mutations of STY8, STY46 and another homologous gene STY17 in the sty8,17,46 triple mutant result in reduced growth and chlorophyll accumulation.
-As nitrate consistently activates STY46 likely plays the predominant role in chloroplast and leaf development promoted by nitrate.
-The ambiguous effect of nitrate on expression of STY8/46 suggests that other stimuli or tissue-specific expression may contribute to the regulation of STY8/46.
+The key TF NLP7 binds directly to the promoters of MAPKKK13, 14, and 19, which are the top nitrateactivated genes in many transcriptome datasets (Table 1).
+It will be interesting to define their downstream MAPKKs and MAPKs, which may promote nitrate signalling.
+Nitrate also activates other genes encoding putative RAF-like MAPKKKs, including INTEGRIN-LINKED KINASE 4 (ILK4), which interacts with RLKs and a putative calcium channel (Popescu et al., 2017), as well as STY8 and STY46, which phosphorylate nuclear-encoded proteins targeted to the chloroplast (Lamberti et al., 2011).
+STY8/46 may be important for nitrate-induced leaf greening and chloroplast development because mutations of STY8, STY46, and another homologous gene, STY17, in the sty8, 17, 46 triple mutant result in reduced growth and chlorophyll accumulation.
+As nitrate consistently activates STY46 but represses STY8 (Table 1) and the sty46 mutant displays severe growth retardation, STY46 likely plays the predominant role in chloroplast and leaf development promoted by nitrate.
+The ambiguous effect of nitrate on the expression of STY8/46 suggests that other stimuli or tissue-specific expression may contribute to the regulation of STY8/46.

-Intriguingly, the expression of MAPKK9 is repressed by nitrate in five experimental conditions (Table 1) and is induced by a relatively low (0.1 mM) nitrate condition in 2-3 days, which probably corresponds to nitrate starvation condition (Luo et al., 2017).
-Expression of constitutively active MAPKK9 kinase in low nitrate concentrations reduces the expression anthocyanin biosynthetic genes as well as the accumulation of anthocyanin (Luo et al., 2017).
-It was suggested that MAPKK9 negatively regulates the production of anthocyanins but promotes acquisition of nitrogen through NRT2.1 activation.
-The finding is inconsistent with the role of MKK9 in promoting MPK6 activation in ethylene signalling and plant senescence promoted by nitrate starvation (Yoo et al., 2009; Zhou et al., 2009).
-A recent study indicated that MAPK3 and MAPK6 are required for controlling proper progression of lateral root primordia (Zhu et al., 2019).
-Whether nitrate modulates lateral root formation through MAPKK9-MAPK3/6 signalling is unclear and requires further studies.
-Finally, MPK18 is activated by nitrate (Table 1) and phosphorylated MPK18 can interact with and be dephosphorylated by the dual-specific MAPK phosphatase PROPYZAMIDE HYPERSENSITIVE 1 (PHS1) involved in the stabilization of cortical microtubules (Walia et al., 2009).
+Intriguingly, the expression of MKK9 is repressed by nitrate in five experimental conditions (Table 1) and is induced by relatively low (0.1 mM) nitrate concentrations in 2-3 days, which probably corresponds to nitrate starvation conditions (Luo et al., 2017).
+The expression of constitutively active MKK9 kinase in low-nitrate concentrations reduces the expression of anthocyanin biosynthesis genes as well as the accumulation of anthocyanin (Luo et al., 2017).
+It was suggested that MKK9 negatively regulates the production of anthocyanins but promotes the acquisition of nitrogen through the activation of NRT2.1.
+This finding is inconsistent with the role of MKK9 in promoting MPK6 activation in ethylene signalling and plant senescence promoted by nitrate starvation (Yoo et al., 2009; Zhou et al., 2009).
+A recent study indicated that MPK3 and MPK6 are required for controlling the proper progression of lateral root primordia (Zhu et al., 2019).
+Whether nitrate modulates lateral root formation through MKK9-MPK3/6 signalling is unclear and requires further study.
+Finally, MPK18 is activated by nitrate (Table 1), and phosphorylated MPK18 can interact with and be dephosphorylated by the dual-specific MAPK phosphatase PROPYZAMIDE HYPERSENSITIVE 1 (PHS1), which is involved in the stabilization of cortical microtubules (Walia et al., 2009).
 As mpk18 exhibits enhanced microtubule stability, future experiments may determine whether the MPK18-PHS1 signalling module governs the morphological response of the root system to nitrate (Fig. 2).